 Local Food and Drinks

 The tide has turned from people being interested in fine-dining, innovative cuisine amongst their hotel restaurants, and instead, consumers are more interested in being able to experience something unique and local to the area of their chosen hotel.
-Customer are looking for something simpler, more rustic and wholesome.
-Furthermore, there’s an increasing demand for fresher produce that come from local growers or the hotel’s own produce gardens.
-Upscale hotel chefs are having to adapt to this task, so that they can produce something to meet new customer demands, and not have the same menu across hotels in different regions, or even internationally.
-The same goes for the demand for local produce drinks such as wines, beers and spirits.
+Customer is looking for something simpler, more rustic and wholesome.
+Furthermore, there’s an increasing demand for fresher produce that comes from local growers or the hotel’s own produce gardens.
+Upscale hotel chefs are having to adapt to this task so that they can produce something to meet new customer demands, and not have the same menu across hotels in different regions, or even internationally.
+The same goes for the demand for local produce drinks such as wines, beers, and spirits.

 Social Media and Photography

-One of the best way to utilise modern viral marketing is to provide unique spots for happy customers to photograph or film, and upload to their social media platforms and instagram channels.
+One of the best ways to utilize modern viral marketing is to provide unique spots for happy customers to photograph or film, and upload to their social media platforms and Instagram channels.
 Common ideas would be ‘instagrammable’ niches or crafted scenes around the hotel with online hashtags of the hotel readily available.
-Many resorts are also organising excursions to nearby locations, galleries and experience which are also great for social media and instagram promotion of the hotel and its implicit opportunities.
+Many resorts are also organizing excursions to nearby locations, galleries, and experience which are also great for social media and Instagram promotion of the hotel and its implicit opportunities.

 Original, Simple and Local Decoration

-The previous years have been about focusing on the multi-generational experience at hotels, but this is all set to change with a stronger emphasis on couples and adults only getaways.
-Therefore, there is an expected trend towards having adults only policies in hotels, or at least children free zones or areas of the hotel that allow those guests that wish a more mature privacy to have it.
+The previous years have been about focusing on the multi-generational experience at hotels, but this is all set to change with a stronger emphasis on couples and adults-only getaways.
+Therefore, there is an expected trend towards having adults only policies in hotels, or at least children free zones or areas of the hotel that allow those guests that wish more mature privacy to have it.